silx-kit/silx/doc/source/Tutorials/hdf5fromschema.rst

 .. warning::

   When defining a virtual dataset with a list of URL's, the source files will be opened and inspected.
   In addition there is no flexibility in the way the sources are merged together.
-Since the sources are concatenated their shapes must be consistent.
+See :ref:`create-hdf5-content-from-a-schema-merging-urls` for details on how data is merged (preserve shape vs. stack vs. concatenate behavior).

 Here is an equivalent schema that does not open the source files and allows defining the way the sources are merged together: